n-demidov/fruit-bounty-game-server/README.md

 - On Facebook: [https://apps.facebook.com/fruit-bounty](https://apps.facebook.com/fruit-bounty)
 - On vk.com: [https://vk.com/app5154054](https://vk.com/app5154054)

-Or you can search the game in Facebook app catalog by key-words like *Fruit's Bounty*.
+Or you can search the game in `Facebook` or `vk.com` app catalog by key-words like *Fruit's Bounty*.

 ## How to run locally